Christian monasticism: Benedictine monasticism

 Benedict of Nursia is the most influential of Western monks and is called "the Father of Western Monasticism".
 He was educated in Rome but soon sought the life of a hermit in a cave at Subiaco, outside the city.
 He then attracted followers with whom he founded the monastery of Monte Cassino around 520, between Rome and Naples.
 He established the Rule of St Benedict, adapting in part the earlier anonymous Rule of the Master (Regula magistri), which was written somewhere south of Rome around 500, and defined the activities of the monastery, its officers, and their responsibilities.
 By the ninth century, largely under the inspiration of the Emperor Charlemagne, Benedict's Rule became the basic guide for Western monasticism.

 While the Celtic monasteries had a stronger connection to the semi-eremitical tradition of Egypt via Lérins and Tours, Benedict and his followers were more influenced by the cenobitism of St Pachomius and Basil the Great.
 Early Benedictine monasteries were relatively small and consisted of an oratory, refectory, dormitory, scriptorium, guest accommodation, and out-buildings, a group of often quite separate rooms more reminiscent of a decent-sized Roman villa than a large medieval abbey.
 A monastery of about a dozen monks would have been normal during this period.

 Medieval monastic life consisted of prayer, reading, and manual labor.
 Prayer was a monk's first priority.
 Apart from prayer, monks performed a variety of tasks, such as preparing medicine, lettering, reading, and others.
 Also, these monks would work in the gardens and on the land.
 They might also spend time in the cloister, a covered colonnade around a courtyard, where they would pray or read.
 Some monasteries held a scriptorium where monks would write or copy books.
-When the monks wrote, they used very neat handwriting and would draw illustrations in the books and decorate the first letter of each paragraph.

 The efficiency of Benedict's cenobitic Rule in addition to the stability of the monasteries made them very productive.
 The monasteries were the central storehouses and producers of knowledge.
 Vikings started attacking Irish monasteries famous for learning in 793.
-One monk wrote about how he did not mind the bad weather one evening because it kept the Vikings from coming: "Bitter is the wind tonight, it tosses the ocean’s white hair, I need not fear—as on a night of calm sea—the fierce raiders from Lochlann."
+One monk wrote about how he did not mind the bad weather one evening because it kept the Vikings from coming: "Bitter is the wind tonight, it tosses the ocean's white hair, I need not fear—as on a night of calm sea—the fierce raiders from Lochlann."

 In the eleventh and twelfth centuries, the growing pressure of monarchies and the nation-states undermined the wealth and power of the orders.
-Monasticism continued to play a role in Catholicism, but after the Protestant reformation many monasteries in Northern Europe were shut down and their assets seized.
+Monasticism continued to play a role in Catholicism, but after the Protestant reformation many monasteries in Anglican England were shut down and their assets seized.
+In Evangelical Lutheran lands, certain monasteries, convents and abbeys accepted the Evangelical Lutheran faith and continued their practice; at present, Benedictine spirituality is found in various Evangelical Lutheran monasteries such as Östanbäck Monastery, Saint Augustine's House, and Priory of St. Wigbert.